 If you have your original keys, an auto locksmith can still make a spare key after giving the model and year and demonstrating vehicle ownership.
 The mobile car locksmith may even come to your location and make it for you on-site.

 This key includes a security chip on top of the metal shank.
 The chip produces a sign to the vehicle’s starter and door lock.
 It permits the vehicle door to open and allows the driver to drive the car.

 According to PMC, the average transponder key replacement cost range from $125 to $225, but locksmiths charge about 20% less.
 But, if you own a laser-cut key with a marginally thicker shank and less serrated edges – you’ll pay more.

 Fob allows drivers to lock and open a vehicle door with a button.
 Plus, the metal shank can turn the starter.
 Car key fob replacement costs can range from $50 to $100.
 When you lose the car key fob but have the metal key, you can still get into your vehicle and start it.

 The switchblade key’s metal shank folds into a plastic holder.
 The metal key pops out when the car owner pushes the plastic holder’s button.

 Switchblade keys usually include a fob for locking and opening the doors with the press of a button.
-Replacement switchblade keys can cost $200 to $300.
+Replacement switchblade keys can cost $150 to $350.

 Smart Key Fob

 A smart key fob can stay in your pocket while you open and start the vehicle.
-These keys bring an electronic code, and once the key verifies code, drivers can open doors or ignite the car.
+These keys bring an electronic code, and once the key verifies the code, drivers can open doors or ignite the car.
 Smart keys don’t have the traditional metal key shank.

 If the dealer has the key in stock, the dealer should combine the new key with your vehicle.
 But, if they order the key, get ready to wait a few days before you can get your car back.